Tencent’s $2.3 Billion Buyback Spree Fails to Stem Stock Rout

 That’s adding to uncertainties for China’s tech sphere as Tencent is a significant shareholder for major firms including Meituan, Kuaishou Technology and Bilibili Inc.

-Despite Tencent’s denial of the Journal report, shares of most investees slid in Hong Kong, with Meituan and Bilibili falling as much as 3.8%.
-Tencent fell 2%.
+Despite Tencent’s denial of the Journal report, shares of most investees slid in Hong Kong, with Meituan and Bilibili falling at least 3% each.
+Tencent dropped 2.5%.

 Most Read from Bloomberg Businessweek